THargreaves/beginners-python/README.md

 ### Session 3

 * Add logic to your code using `if`, `elif`, and `else`
-* Learn how to compare two difference numbers with comparison operators
+* Learn how to compare two different numbers with comparison operators
 * Use `while` loops to repeatedly run blocks of code

 ### Session 4